We've all had "one of those days" at work.

 You might have read this quote and scoffed a little.
 "Sure, that's easy for you to say when you have a product as well-known as QuickBooks."

 But Intuit wasn't always as ubiquitous as it is today.
-And Cook makes a great point about what companies should prioritize -- especially during a period of growth.
+And Cook, its CEO, makes a great point about what companies should prioritize -- especially during a period of growth.
 Instead of only hustling to out-innovate your competition with new products, dig in and focus on building a customer success-driven mission.
 If you grow quickly but don't keep your customers happy, you won't outpace the competition.

 You'll learn a lot from feedback from your first customers, and going the extra mile to keep them will make them advocates you can activate for quotes, testimonials, interviews, social media campaigns, and, of course, referring future customers.
 Click to tweet this quote.